 - A facelift for farming as a profession.
 We need to make farming digital, fun, and profitable.
 Training and capacity building for prospective farmers requires significant attention and has to be subsidized, incentivized, and celebrated.

-- Tracking all supply chain activities domestically and globally in real time to better predict crop yields and market access.
+- Tracking all supply chain activities domestically and globally in real time.

-- Reducing industrial food waste with the digitization of supply chains and real-time access to data to help aggregate supplies to meet demands properly.
+- Reducing industrial food waste with the digitization of supply chains and real-time access to data.

 - A victory garden (urban gardening at homes, schools, and public locations) marketing campaign, including training seminars, free seeds, and free compost.

 - Become part of the solution.
-Support local food sources, such as farmers markets and private restaurants that offer delivery.
-Support local farmers with CSA (consumer supported agriculture) models—or consider becoming a farmer.
+Support local food sources, farmers markets. independent restaurants, and local farmers with CSA (consumer supported agriculture) models.

 - Demand that your retailers and restaurants buy regionally and locally when possible.
-Demand organic, fair trade, and regenerative products and start asking for greater traceability and transparency for the products you buy to hold everyone accountable to their marketing and sourcing claims.
+Demand organic, fair trade, and regenerative products and for greater traceability and transparency.

-- Build or participate in resilient local food systems by converting front yards, backyards, decks, patios and communal lands into food production centers.
+- Build or participate in resilient local food systems.
+Start farming.
+Or converting front yards, backyards, decks, patios and communal lands into food production centers.